blissd/cbz-tools/README.md

 Command-line tools for processing comic archive (CBZ) files.

 * _cbz-repack_ Convert file formats and resize images.
 * _pdf-to-cbz_ Convert PDF documents to CBZ archives.
-Useful when [Humble Bundles](https://www.humblebundle.com/) of comics on come in a PDF format.
+Useful when [Humble Bundles](https://www.humblebundle.com/) of comics only come in a PDF format.

 ## cbz-repack